max397574/footprints.nvim/readme.md

-# footprints.nvim
+# 👣footprints.nvim

-this is a lua version of [footprints](https://github.com/axlebedev/footprints)
+This is a lua version of [footprints](https://github.com/axlebedev/footprints)

 ✨Features